department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/README.md

 Through moderated usability testing with submitters we will use high-fidelity Sketch prototype(s) to learn how they expect to answer questions, review an ongoing or past inquiry and get help if they encounter an issue.
 We will test on mobile.

 ## Research Goals
-* Understand how submitters expect to answer questions and in which order
+* Understand how submitters expect to answer form fields and in which order
-* Understand what submitters expect to see when they review a past or ongoing inquiry
+* Understand if submitters are clear when to authenticate and the benefits
-* Understand whether submitters know where to get help or what they will do if they encounter an issue
+* Understand how submitters expect to review an ongoing or past inquiry

 ## Recruitment
 We will recruit through Perigean.